TomHarrop/tomharrop.github.io/resume.md

 About me

-:	Outside work I have a range of interests including building and riding bicycles, social football and basketball, cooking, programming and technology.
+:	Outside work I enjoy building and riding bicycles, social football and basketball, cooking, programming and technology.

 Awards